Rosuav/MustardMine/README.md

   - This page should be accessible w/o auth, and would be used for OBS
   - Allow custom CSS?
 * Internal refactoring: use https://github.com/lepture/authlib
-* Bug: Selecting a setup with fewer than 3 communities doesn't blank the spares
 * Create one database transaction per incoming HTTP request, for efficiency
   - Currently all operations that *require* atomicity are done with single calls to database.py, but the landing page has a ton of separate queries.